LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      The Loyola Graduate School accepts just two approaches to the English requirement, and a few explicit exceptions:

-     *   The main way is to earn at least
+     *   The usual way is to earn at least
-         79 on the internet-based TOEFL test; or at least a 6.5 on the IELTS academic test,
+         79 on the internet-based TOEFL test (or 550 on the paper-based test) or at least a 6.5 (overall band score) on the IELTS academic test.
-         and the *official results must come to Loyola directly* *from the testing agency*.
+         The *official results must come to Loyola directly* *from the testing agency*.
          Loyola's institutional code is 1412;
          the department code is not needed.

-         You can *retake* an English exam as many times as you need *before* admission
-         to to get up to a passing grade.
+         The Graduate School will not accept scores lower than those stated above, and our department is not able to make any exceptions.

-         *Do not request to be admitted with a lower score*.
+         *Do not request to be admitted with a lower score.*
          Loyola has no official program for conditional admission without the required score.

+         You can *retake* an English exam as many times as you need *before* admission to get up to a passing grade.

-         If taking one of these tests, be sure to sign up for an early test date, since results take 4-6 weeks to be delivered *officially* to Loyola.
+         If taking one of these tests, be sure to sign up for an early test date, since results usually take 2-3 weeks to be delivered *officially* to Loyola.

      *   If you want to improve your English at Loyola, in preparation for possible graduate study, you can *first*